 What else causes darkness at the gumline?

-The restoration is leaking.
+The restoration may be leaking.
 The cement that holds your restoration on is similar to tile grout.
-It is normally protected by the gums covering over the margin. ass the gums recede, the margin becomes exposed.
+It is normally protected by the gums covering the margin.
+As the gums recede, the margin becomes exposed.
 This cement begins to wash out.
 As the margin seal leaks, it accumulates stains.
 These stains can be very dark.

 If the porcelain overlying your tooth is too thin, the dark tooth underneath will show through.
-This especially common when the tooth has had a root canal or when the temporary crown causes recession.
+This is especially common when the tooth has had a root canal or when the temporary crown causes recession.

 Types of Crowns

-- PFM -porcelain fused to metal – usually base metal alloys
+- PFMs – have metal under crown – usually base metal alloys

 - Porcelain fused to gold – high noble alloys